bgross0/tempo1/docs/testing-guide.md

 3. Overall app responsiveness and performance
 4. Task and project management workflows (intuitive? missing features?)
 5. User interface and experience
+6. Error handling (do error messages make sense? is recovery intuitive?)

 Thank you for helping us improve TaskJet!

+## Recent Improvements

+### Error Boundaries Implementation
+We've added React Error Boundaries throughout the application to improve resilience.
+Now if a component crashes, the error is contained, and users can:
+- See a helpful error message
+- Try to recover with a "Retry" button
+- Continue using the rest of the application

+### Integration Tests
+We've implemented comprehensive integration tests to verify that components work correctly together.
+These tests cover:
+- Authentication flows
+- Task list interactions
+- Calendar functionality
+- Error boundary recovery